Pathology Lab Software Features - 2021 Buyers' Guide and Checklist

 In these respects, success factors of pathology labs are no different.
 The equivalent functions in pathology management software systems include seamless integration of various pathology modules (anatomic and clinical pathology), automation of complex laboratory processes, robust interoperability, and a growth-driven pricing model.
 In terms of specific features that pathologists need in 2021 and beyond, and lab managers and owners should be looking for - among others - include modern specimen tracking systems, quality assurance protocols, and integrated and customizable reporting modules.
 We will review five key laboratory software features below before concluding with an outlook on the future of pathology lab software.

-3. Key Pathology Lab Information System Feature #1: Pathology Specimen Tracking Systems
+Key Pathology Lab Software Feature #1: Pathology Specimen Tracking Systems

 In 2021, barcoding samples in clinical or anatomical pathology labs should be part of a laboratory’s standard operating procedures.
-In particular, the use of Quick Response (QR) codes, with their ability to link with web-based information systems, should be part of a lab manager’s baseline expectations from a pathology software company.
+In particular, the use of Quick Response (QR) codes, with their ability to link with web-based information systems, should be part of a lab manager’s baseline expectations from pathology management software companies.

 Software portals with electronic workflow architecture featuring QR coding options allow for significantly more automation than manual or paper records or other alternatives.
 As a result, laboratories:

 - Require less labor to track and report on specimens, which decreases costs and increases throughput.